yairm210/Unciv/docs/Modders/Scenarios.md

 ## Console

-To open the console, click the `` button on your keyboard.
+To open the console from the world screen, click the `` button on your keyboard.

+On mobile:

+- Long-click menu hamburger (3 lines)
+- Click "developer console" button

 To see available commands, click enter.
 This works for subcommands as well (e.g. when you entered `tile`).